5 February 2020

 - for excise duty paid goods, either: the request to import excise goods bought duty paid in another EU member state (HM4) or the Simplified Accompanying Administrative Document (SAAD) form

-If you cannot prove the date and time your goods were dispatched, the movement will be treated in the same way as one that started after 31 October 2019 and customs import procedures will apply.
+If you cannot prove the date and time your goods were dispatched, the movement will be treated in the same way as one that started from January 2021 and customs import procedures will apply.

-Closing movements that started before Brexit but received after Brexit
+Closing movements that started on or before 31 December 2020 but received from 1 January 2021

-If your goods arrive in the UK after Brexit but were dispatched from the EU before this time:
+If your goods arrive in the UK from January 2021 but were dispatched from the EU before this time:

 - you cannot use EMCS to create reports of receipt